SemanticLab/semanticlab.github.io/projects.md

 <hr/>
 <br/>

-**The Drawings of the Florentine Painters**
+**Florentine Renaissance Drawings: A Linked Catalogue for the Semantic Web**

-The Drawings of the Florentine Painters online project is supported by a [Samuel H. Kress Foundation](http://www.kressfoundation.org/) Digital Resources Grant awarded to [Villa I Tatti, The Harvard University Center for Italian Renaissance Studies](http://itatti.harvard.edu/).
-Principle investigators Lukas Klic and Jonathan Nelson of Villa I Tatti.
-Consultants Matt Miller, Cristina Pattuelli, and Alexandra Provo.
-Full list of contributors can be viewed [here](http://florentinedrawings.itatti.harvard.edu/pages/credits).
+[The Drawings of the Florentine Painters](http://florentinedrawings.itatti.harvard.edu/) is an online resource that allows users to search through all three editions of art historian Bernard Berensen's seminal work of the same name.
+This project is supported by a 2015  [Digital Resources Grant](http://itatti.harvard.edu/news/kress-foundation-gives-major-grant-%E2%80%9Cflorentine-renaissance-drawings%E2%80%9D-digital-project) awarded by the [Samuel H. Kress Foundation](http://www.kressfoundation.org/) to [Villa I Tatti, The Harvard University Center for Italian Renaissance Studies](http://itatti.harvard.edu/).
+In 2017, ARLIS/NA [Art Libraries Society of North America] [review of The Drawings of the Florentine Painters](https://www.arlisna.org/publications/multimedia-technology-reviews/1229-the-drawings-of-the-florentine-painters) published a review of the tool, written by Lindsey Grum, Instructional Technology Librarian at Roger William University.

+Principle investigators: Lukas Klic and Jonathan Nelson of Villa I Tatti.
+Design, Methodology, Technical Advising, Project Management: Matt Miller, Cristina Pattuelli, and Alexandra Provo.
+The full list of contributors can be viewed [here](http://florentinedrawings.itatti.harvard.edu/pages/credits).